graphql/graphql.github.io/site/docs/APIReference-TypeSystem.md

 ```

 The leaf values of any request and input values to arguments are
-Scalars (or Enums) and are defined with a name and a series of coercion
+Scalars (or Enums) and are defined with a name and a series of serialization
 functions used to ensure validity.

 #### Example